-With the closing of the old O’Sheas (a new, less colorful O’Sheas has since taken its place), Casino Royale stands as one of the last “low rent” joints on the Las Vegas Strip.
+Since the closing of the old O’Sheas a few years back (a new, less colorful O’Sheas has since taken its place), Casino Royale stands as one of the last “low rent” joints on the Las Vegas Strip.

 In fact, that’s one of the great appeals to staying and/or playing at Casino Royale: it’s close and convenient north center-Strip location.
 The hotel/casino occupies some great Strip frontage, right in-between Harrah’s and the Venetian, and directly across from the Mirage.

 On top of that, the casino floor and hotel are the closest accommodations you can have to the Strip without sleeping on a bus bench.
 The machines are literally around ten feet from the Strip entrance, and the hotel rooms are just a short walk through the casino from there.

 It’s so unlike the Vegas mega-resorts, such as the MGM Grand, where I calculated our room was honestly around a 1/4 mile walk to the Las Vegas Strip sidewalk.

 Beside proximity and a great location, Casino Royale’s other drawing point is their affordability.

 The casino offers a variety of low limit table games, slots, video poker, and some table games not commonly found, such as Blackjack Switch and Free Bet Blackjack.
 The casino also still offers $5 blackjack, (single deck to boot!).